AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/specify-file-locations-output.md

 ---
 title: Specify file locations for Output
-seo-title: Specify file locations for Output
-description: Learn how to specify file locations for Output.
+description: Learn how you can specify file locations for Output for certain types of files.
+Different location settings are Content Root URI, XCI Configuration File, Cache Location and Default Location.
-seo-description: Learn how to specify file locations for Output.
 uuid: 3287274f-85b5-4811-8abb-d347a9b80947
 contentOwner: admin
 content-type: reference